 Whose suicidal rate is higher among men and women?

-Women are more than 3 times more likely to commit suicide but men really commit suicide more than 5 times more than women.
+Women are more than three times more likely to commit suicide, but men commit suicide more than five times more than women.
 Studies show that the suicide rate of single people is higher than that of married people.
-Woman, widow, aggressor, minority population, immigrant, epidemic, intercourse or traumatized population living alone has also great chance to commit suicide.
+Women, widows, aggressors, minority populations, immigrants, epidemics, intercourse, or traumatized populations living alone also have a great chance of suicide.

 Written by: Dr. Md.
 Rashidul Haque, Assistant Professor (Psychiatry)